matzar/markdown-cv/index.md

 <p>
 Coming from a games background, now working at a Silicon Valley starup; as a software engineer I have developed a content building tool which has already saved 6 to 8 months in developemnt.
 My day to day tasks range from graphics programming, scripting, tools development to content production and team managment.
-Currently I am developing tools using StencilJS and TypeScript.
+Currently I am developing tools using StencilJS and TypeScript and doing open source tools development in free time.
 </p>
 <br>